-The LEA will continue to monitor student progress via three diagnostic benchmark assessments.
+The charter will continue to monitor student progress via three diagnostic benchmark assessments.
 The diagnostic assessments will identify areas of strength and need and align to individualized instruction to address each standard.
-Teachers use the diagnostic results for individual goal setting as well as for small group interventions.
-Teachers and Assistant Classroom Educators use this data to provide interventions and to accelerate learning as needed.
+Teachers use the diagnostic results for individual goal setting as well as interventions.
+Teachers use this data to provide interventions and to accelerate learning as needed.
 Progress monitoring is an ongoing process and the diagnostic assessment data is one measure used to monitor progress and mastery of standards.

-The LEA is a mastery learning school and growth is measured by demonstrating evidence that grade-level skills are mastered.
+The charter is a mastery learning school and growth is measured by demonstrating evidence that grade-level skills are mastered.
 Teachers implement the mastery learning cycle to assess and monitor progress and proficiency scales are used to measure progress.

 Student participation will be determined based on adequate progress (assignment completion) and engagement.
-Participation and time will be monitored by viewing a weekly log that describes how students are accessing and turning in work.
-Students will be supported with individualized learning plans and weekly check-ins.
-Engagement is monitored via a weekly log and is defined in several ways including attending class online, meeting teachers one-to-one, joining a learning plan or small group meeting, connecting with the school counselor or communicating via email, phone, or the CANVAS LMS.
+Students will be supported with individualized learning plans and check-ins, and teachers report weekly to document how students are accessing and turning in work.
+Engagement is monitored via a weekly log and is defined in several ways including attending class online (for high school), meeting teachers one-to-one, joining a learning plan or small group meeting, connecting with the school counselor or communicating via email, phone, or the CANVAS LMS.